compsocialscience/summer-institute/2024/accra/apply.md

 ### How much does the summer institute cost?

 There is no registration cost for participating in the summer institute.
-Furthermore, thanks to our generous sponsor, the National Science Foundation, we will be able to cover accommodation and meals for all accepted participants.
-We also have limited scholarships to cover round-trip airfare for participants from other African countries.
+Furthermore, thanks to our generous sponsor, the John Templeton Foundation, we will be able to cover meals for all accepted participants.

 #### Can I apply to more than one Summer Institute location?

 Yes, but not at the same time.
 For example, you can apply to SICSS-Accra, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
-However, you cannot have an applications under review at two locations simultaneously.
+However, you cannot have applications under review at two locations simultaneously.

 #### Can I participate in SICSS-Accra if I have already participated in SICSS at another location?